Cell Types: Overview of the Data

 The database contains electrophysiological, morphological, and transcriptomic data measured from individual cells, as well as models simulating cell activity.
 Thus far, data generation has focused on select areas of cerebral cortex, and thalamic neurons.

 Browse electrophysiological response data and reconstructed neuronal morphologies using the Cell Feature Search tool.
-Single cell gene expression data can be accessed through the RNA-Seq Data Navigator.
+Single cell gene expression data is described on the RNA-Seq Data page.

 Use the Allen Software Development Kit (SDK) to programmatically access and analyze raw data, and to run models.

 Data can be downloaded by selecting individual experiments in the Cell Feature Search tool, by accessing transcriptomic RNA-Seq files, or through the Allen SDK or API.

 Cells are acquired from donated ex vivo brain tissue dissected from temporal or frontal lobes, based on anatomical annotations described in The Allen Human Brain Reference Atlas.
 For electrophysiological and morphological analyses in the cortex, cells are selected based on soma shape and laminar location.

 For transcriptomic analysis, individual layers of cortex are dissected, and neuronal nuclei are isolated.
 Laminar sampling is guided by the relative number of neurons present in each layer.

 Single Cells from Mouse Brain